Full question:

 Answer:

-Chapter 13 allows individuals who have reliable incomes to pay all or a portion of their debts under protection and supervision of the court.
-Under Chapter 13, you file a bankruptcy petition and a proposed payment plan with the U.S. Bankruptcy Court.
-The law requires that the payments have a value at least equal to what would have been distributed in a Chapter 7 liquidation case.
-An important feature of Chapter 13 is that you will be permitted to keep all your assets while the plan is in effect and after you have successfully completed it.
+In Chapter 13, you submit a bankruptcy petition along with a proposed payment plan to the U.S. Bankruptcy Court.
+The plan must provide payments equal to what would be distributed in a Chapter 7 liquidation.
+A key feature of Chapter 13 is that you can retain all your assets while the plan is active and after completion.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.